FARC dissidents: Events

 On 15 July 2018, the Colombian and Peruvian governments launched a joint military effort known as Operation Armageddon to combat FARC dissidents.
-Peru issued a 60-day state of emergency in the Putumayo province, an area bordering both Colombia and Ecuador.
+Peru issued a 60-day state of emergency in its Putumayo province, an area bordering both Colombia and Ecuador.
 On the first day alone, more than 50 individuals were arrested in the operation, with the majority being Colombian nationals, while four cocaine labs were dismantled.

-On 28 July 2019, during the XXV São Paulo Forum hosted in Caracas, Nicolás Maduro declared that the FARC-EP dissidents leaders Iván Márquez and Jesús Santrich were "welcome" in Venezuela and to the São Paulo Forum.
+On 28 July 2019, during the XXV São Paulo Forum hosted in Caracas, Venezuela, Venezuelan President Nicolás Maduro declared that the FARC-EP dissident leaders Iván Márquez and Jesús Santrich were "welcome" in Venezuela and to the São Paulo Forum.

 On 26 June 2020, Clan del Golfo and FARC dissidents were confirmed to be in a direct armed conflict in northern Antioquia known as Operation Mil.
 The Clan del Golfo, which dispatched 1,000 of its paramilitaries from Urabá, southern Córdoba and Chocó, hopes to remove FARC dissent from northern Antioquia and take control of the entire municipality of Ituango.

 On 21 March 2021, the National Bolivarian Armed Forces of Venezuela launched a large-scale military operation against FARC dissidents in Apure, Venezuela.
-The 2021 Apure clashes has resulted in the mass displacement of over 5,000 civilians to Colombia.
+The 2021 Apure clashes resulted in the mass displacement of over 5,000 civilians to Colombia.

 On 25 May 2022, Colombian and Venezuelan intelligence officials confirmed the death of Miguel Botache Santillana, alias Gentil Duarte, the top leader of the FARC dissidents.

+On 17 October 2024, a prison vehicle that was transporting the serial killer Manuel Octavio Bermúdez was ambushed while travelling on the Pan-American Highway in the department of Cauca.
+The assailants opened fire, killing Bermúdez, two guards, and another inmate.
+The attack was blamed on FARC dissidents.

-On 13 August 2025, FARC dissidents and the Military Forces of Colombia conducted a drone attack targeting Colombian Navy and Colombian Armed Forces who were manning a checkpoint on the Naya River in south-west Colombia, killing three and wounding four.
+On 13 August 2025, FARC dissidents conducted a drone attack targeting Colombian Navy and Colombian Armed Forces who were manning a checkpoint on the Naya River in south-west Colombia, killing three and wounding four.

-On 21 August 2025, FARC dissidents shot down a Sikorsky UH-60 Black Hawk over a mountain during an anti-narcotics mission in Amalfi, Antioquia Department, with a drone, killing 13 police officers and injuring three others.
+On 21 August 2025, FARC dissidents shot down a Sikorsky UH-60 Black Hawk over a mountain during an anti-narcotics mission in Amalfi, Antioquia, with a drone, killing 13 police officers and injuring three others.
 On the same day, in Cali, a car bomb targeting the Marco Fidel Suárez Air Base killed 6 civilians, including a child, and injured 71 others.
 A second bomb laden truck did not go off but was deactivated by authorities, two FARC dissidents were captured from the site.
 The attacks were the bloodiest terrorist attacks since 2019.

-On 24 August 2025, Colombian military killed eleven FARC dissidents including a commander, in clashes in the El Retorno municipality in the province of Guaviare.
+On 24 August 2025, Colombian military killed eleven FARC dissidents including a commander, in clashes in the El Retorno municipality in the department of Guaviare.

-On 26 August 2025, 34 Colombian soldiers were taken captive while attempting to evacuate the El Retorno municipality.
+A total of 34 Colombian soldiers were taken captive while attempting to evacuate El Retorno municipality on 26 August 2025.

+On 25 April 2026, a bomb exploded on the Pan-American Highway in the municipality of Cajibío, killing 20 people and injuring 36.
+On April 28, police arrested José Vitonco, an alleged guerrilla leader with connects to FARC leader Iván Mordisco.